Elk Grove Unified School District v. Newdow

 By adding “under God” to the Pledge of Allegiance in 1954, Congress starkly contrasted mutually exclusive conceptions of human rights envisioned by the United States and the U.S.S.R.

-Although three Justices—Rehnquist, O’Connor, and Thomas—affirmed the constitutionality of the Pledge, it was disappointing to see the Court sidestep the merits and rule on standing.
+Although three Justices—Rehnquist, O’Connor, and Thomas—defended the constitutionality of the Pledge, it was disappointing to see the Court sidestep the merits of the case and rule instead on standing.
 As Becket’s Founder Seamus Hasson said, “You win some, you lose some, and some get rained out.
 It’s a shame the Court couldn’t unify around the same principle that has been unifying the rest of us since the Declaration of Independence: our rights are secure because they come from a higher authority than the state.
 Sooner or later, the Court will have to face up to that.”